equinor/ai-upskill/sessions/README.md

   - Leader groups
   - Individuals

----
+## License

-&copy; 2024 Equinor | Licensed CC BY, please share this work.
+All content is &copy; Equinor / Matt Hall, and licensed [CC BY](https://creativecommons.org/licenses/by/4.0/), please re-use and re-mix.